Maurice McTigue: Minister of Employment & Associate Minister of Finance

 In 1990, McTigue was appointed Minister of Employment and Associate Minister of Finance, holding primary financial responsibility for student loans, school funding, public transit, occupational licensing, and the restructuring of employment programs.

 Other minister positions & Chairmanship of Expenditure Control Committee

 In 1991, McTigue accepted the positions of Minister of State Owned Enterprises, Minister of Railways, and Minister of Works and Development, and assumed Chairmanship of the Cabinet's powerful Expenditure Control Committee.

 Minister of Labour and Minister of Immigration

 In 1993, McTigue was appointed Minister of Labour and Minister of Immigration.

 High Commissioner to Canada

-In April 1994, he moved to Canada as New Zealand's High Commissioner; concurrently, he served as non-resident High Commissioner to Jamaica, Barbados, Trinidad and Tobago, and Guyana.
+In April 1994, he moved to Ottawa after being appointed High Commissioner to Canada.
+Concurrently, he served as non-resident High Commissioner to Jamaica, Barbados, Trinidad and Tobago, and Guyana.
 An amateur magician, whilst in Canada he co-founded the Ottawa Magicians Guild.
+As a political appointee with no previous international diplomatic experience of any note, McTigue experienced some difficulty with his management of the High Commission as its Head of Mission, arising from his unfamiliarity with the role.

-In the 1998 Queen's Birthday Honours, McTigue was appointed a Companion of the Queen's Service Order for public services.
+Despite that, in the 1998 Queen's Birthday Honours, McTigue was appointed a Companion of the Queen's Service Order for public services.